elastisim/elastisim.github.io/get-started/quickstart.md

 # Application model

-The following flowchart visualizes the application model:
+The following flowchart visualizes the application model used in the example project.

 ```mermaid
 flowchart TD